 Appointment Requirements : (a) Promotion Promotion rank for Certificated Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
 Type of Work : ondary Schools as teaching up to Secondary 4 level in a secondary pol.
-Seni hary Schools for Teacher in a primary school with duties in addition lass teaching.
+Seni hary Schools for Teacher in a primary school with duties in addition ass teaching.
 Spec (a) cial Schools Senior Teacher in the primary section of a special school with duties in addition to class teaching; or (b) Class teaching up to Secondary 4 level in the secondary section of a special school.
-Promotion Prospects: or Assistant Master/Mistress or Senior Primary pol Master/Mistress (a) Senior Assistant Master/Mistress Assistant Masters/Mistresses will be eligible for consideration for promotion to Senior Assistant Master/Mistress after they have demonstrated their ability to undertake more responsible duties by serving satisfactorily for: Secondary Schools (i) three years regularly teaching an academic subject at Secondary 5 Level in a government or aided or Direct Subsidy Scheme secondary school; or (ii) two years performing duties of special responsibility in a government or aided or Direct Subsidy Scheme secondary school, and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.
+Promotion Prospects: or Assistant Master/Mistress or Senior Primary pol Master/Mistress (a) Senior Assistant Master/Mistress Assistant Masters/Mistresses will be eligible for consideration for promotion to Senior Assistant Master/Mistress after they have demonstrated their ability to undertake more responsible duties by serving satisfactorily for: Secondary Schools (i) three years regularly teaching an academic subject at Secondary 5 Level in a government or aided or Direct Subsidy Scheme secondary school; or (ii) two years performing duties of special responsibility in a government or aided or Direct Subsidy Scheme secondary school, 0 101 1 at Secondary 5 level in an aided special school; or and have undertaken training course(s) specified by the Permanent Secretary or other equivalent training course(s) acceptable to the Incorporated Management Committee based on the criteria/guiding principles as prescribed in Section 5 of this Compendium.